brunoasm/TaxReformer/README.md

 `-c` or `--context` Taxonomic context to use for Open Tree Taxonomy (see [Open Tree of Life API](https://github.com/OpenTreeOfLife/germinator/wiki/TNRS-API-v3#contexts) for options).
 Defaults to **"All life"**

 `-f` or `--tax-filter` Taxonomy contexts to use for other services.
 This is a comma-separated list of names of higher taxa in which queries must be included.
 Used to filter results from services other than Open Tree Taxonomy.
 A result matching any taxon in the list will be kept.
 Therefore, if a result is not included in any of these higher taxa, it will be excluded.

-`-d` or `--dict-input` Input and output as dictionaries instead of a table

 ## Examples